lessoon/cursor-project-master/kanban/README.md

 - Structured task creation with checklists

 **📄 lib/markdown-utils.ts**
-- Markdown to HTML conversion
+- Enhanced markdown to HTML conversion with comprehensive feature support
-- Syntax highlighting for code blocks
+- Advanced syntax highlighting for code blocks with language detection
+- Table rendering with responsive design and dark theme styling
+- Robust link parsing with proper URL handling (fixed regex bug)
+- XSS protection through HTML escaping
+- Smart list processing with proper nesting and indentation
-- Title extraction from content
+- Title extraction from content with fallback handling
-- Optimized for document viewing
+- Optimized for document viewing with performance considerations

 **📄 app/page.tsx**
 - This is the main page users see